jaspervdj/jaspervdj/posts/2015-01-20-haskell-design-patterns-extended-modules.markdown

 couple of blogposts like this over the next couple of months.
 We will see how it goes -- I am not exactly a prolific blogger.

-The first blogpost deals with what I call Extended Modules.
+The first blogpost deals with what I call `.Extended` Modules.
 While the general idea has probably been around for a while, the credit for this specific scheme goes to Bas van Dijk, Simon Meier, and Thomas Schilling.

-# Extended Modules: the problem
+# `.Extended` Modules: the problem

 This problem mainly resolves around *organisation* of code.